andresangelini/andresangelini.github.io/_posts/2018-11-07-Tiling-with-Sass.md

 }
 ```

-The only required arguments are the `$corner-width` and `$corner.height` since the first is what will be used to clip the `background-images` according to the type of board it is with the help of the `planks-cliip()` function we made earlier and the second one is needed to set the height of the planks.
+The only required arguments are the `$corner-width` and `$corner-height` since the first is what will be used to clip the `background-images` according to the type of board it is with the help of the `planks-clip()` function we made earlier and the second one is needed to set the height of the planks.

 Notice that this time I used a lot more images than in the previous examples; `10` lines of `4` images for the shades on each side, which amounts to a total of `80` images, and `10` lines of `10` images each for the grooves.
 As you might have realized, we could have created a more specific function for the shades, but I preferred not to to avoid adding too many layers of abstraction and thus making it more difficult to understand how it all works.